The symptoms of bone cancer will vary, depending on the size of the cancer and where it is in the body.

 Primary bone cancer is very rare.
 It is much more likely that some other problem is causing your symptoms.
 But it's important to get any symptoms checked out by your GP.

 Cancer can also spread to your bones from somewhere else.
 This is called secondary or metastatic bone cancer.
 The signs and symptoms of secondary bone cancer may be different.

-You might have an area that is painful or tender.
-It might be painful when you are resting.
-The pain is often worse when you are in bed at night.
+You might have pain or tenderness most of the time, even when you're resting.
+The pain is often worse in bed at night.

-You could have pain that travels along a nerve giving you pain in a different part of your body to where the tumour is.
+You could have pain that is felt in a different part of the body from where the tumour is.
 This is called referred pain.

 Problems moving around

-You might feel it is more difficult for you to move around.
-You might be walking with a limp.
+It might be more difficult to move around, or you might walk with a limp.

 Less common symptoms

 Feeling tired (fatigue)

-You might feel more tired than normal, even if you are getting a good nights sleep.
+You might feel more tired than usual, even if you're getting a good nights sleep.

 A high temperature (fever)

-You might have a high temperature or feel feverish.
-You might be having sweats.
+You might have a high temperature, feel feverish and have sweats.

 A weakened bone

-You might have a weakened bone that breaks.
-This is called a pathological fracture.
-This is very rare.
+You might have a fracture caused by a weakened bone.
+This is called a pathological fracture but is very rare.

-You might be losing weight even if you have not changed your diet.
+You might lose weight even if you haven't changed your diet.